 Easy leftover lamb tagine with apricots is a richly flavoured, delicious treat.
 Using leftover lamb means no long, slow cooking.
 Ready in 35 minutes, it makes a perfect midweek supper.

 Quick & Easy Lamb Tagine

 Traditionally, tagines cook long and slow, but because the leftover lamb is pre-cooked, this recipe only takes about half an hour.
 However, it still has all the rich flavour and aroma of the original.
 With all the protein from the lamb and the chickpeas, it makes a hearty meal (and a little lamb goes a long way), so you could just serve it with a green salad.
-Alternatively, if you are feeling hungry, serve it with cous cous or flat bread.
+Alternatively, if you are feeling hungry, serve it with cous cous or flat bread or rice.